ducktapeai/ducktape/README.md

 ### Example Commands

 ### Natural Language Examples
-- `ducktape "create an event Team Meeting with Joe Bloggs for this coming Tuesday"`
+- `ducktape "create an event Team Meeting with Joe Duck for this coming Tuesday"`
-- `ducktape "create a zoom meeting called Team Meeting with Joe Bloggs for this coming Tuesday"`
+- `ducktape "create a zoom meeting called Team Meeting with Joe Duck for this coming Tuesday"`
-- `ducktape "schedule a meeting with Joe Bloggs tomorrow at 2pm about project review"`
+- `ducktape "schedule a meeting with Joe Duck tomorrow at 2pm about project review"`
 - `ducktape "create a weekly team meeting every Tuesday at 10am"`
 - `ducktape "add a reminder to buy groceries next Monday morning"`